 "What, letters and such?"

 Hooker with a Heart of Gold: Delilah seems to emphasize the "heart of gold" aspect, being portrayed as the sweetest and most innocent of the working girls.
 Deconstructed with Strawberry Alice, the caring big sister of the group.
-While she does look after Delilah after she's hurt, she's also eager for revenge and shows no remorse for getting it.
+While she does look after Delilah when she's hurt, she's also eager for revenge and shows no remorse for getting it.